-Black phlegm is cause for alarm—it likely signals a fungal infection, especially for people with compromised immune systems.
-You should see your doctor immediately.
+Black phlegm is cause for immediate action — it likely signals a fungal infection, especially for people with compromised immune systems.
+You should see your doctor right away.

-"Bear in mind that phlegm discoloration is only part of the story," explained Dr. Kreel.
-"Just because your phlegm is white or yellow does not give you a clean bill of health.
+"Bear in mind that phlegm discoloration is only part of the story," says Dr. Kreel.
+"Just because your phlegm is white or yellow doesn’t give you a clean bill of health.
 Phlegm color is a reference point that needs to be considered along with other symptoms.
 If you have any reason to think your condition is worsening or your symptoms are bad, talk to your doctor."

 Is it a cold, flu, allergies or COVID-19?